Emulsion stabilization using polyelectrolytes: Types of polyelectrolytes

-Types of Emulsions
+Types of emulsions

 The two main types of emulsions are oil-in-water (nonpolar in polar) and water-in-oil (polar in nonpolar).
 The difference depends upon the nature of the surfactant or polyelectrolyte in question.
 The hydrophilic pieces will attract the polar solvent, creating a water-in-oil emulsion and the hydrophobic pieces will attract the nonpolar solvent, creating an oil-in-water emulsion.

-Emulsion Stability
+Emulsion stability

 When there is less interfacial tension between the polyelectrolyte particles and the emulsions in question, emulsions are less stable.
 This is because the polyelectrolyte particles penetrate the flocs in suspension less when there is less interfacial tension.

 Polyelectrolytes adsorb to the interface the emulsion and help stabilize it, but may or may not lower the interfacial tension.
 This means that the oil or water droplets will not coalesce.

 On their own, hydrophobic surfactants cannot stabilize an emulsion.
 Although they are attracted to oil, and an oil-in-water emulsion forms, the emulsion will not stay stable for long and will eventually coalesce.
-With the addition of a polyelectrolyte, electrostatic forces between the oil and water interface are formed and the surfactant begins to act as an “anchor” for the polyelectrolyte, stabilizing the emulsion.
+With the addition of a polyelectrolyte, electrostatic forces between the oil and water interface are formed and the surfactant begins to act as an "anchor" for the polyelectrolyte, stabilizing the emulsion.
 In addition to surfactants, nanoparticles can also help stabilize the emulsion by also providing a charged interface for the polyelectrolyte to adsorb on.

-Molecular Weight Effects
+Molecular weight effects

 The stability of the emulsion can depend on the molecular weight of the accompanying polyelectrolyte.
 Polyelectrolytes of a high molecular weight are the most effective at stabilization.
 This is because they form a substantial steric barrier between oil and water, inhibiting aggregation.
 However, if the polyelectrolyte is too heavy it will not dissolve in the solution.
 Instead it will form gel lumps and fail to stabilize the emulsion.

-pH Effects
+pH effects

 The effect of pH on the stability of polyelectrolytes is based upon the functional group on the polymer backbone that is bearing the charge.
 A protonated amine, for instance, will be much more stable at a lower pH while a sulfonate group will be more stable at a higher pH.

-Solvent Effects
+Solvent effects

 Polyelectrolytes will be much more soluble in polar solvents due to the charge on the polymer backbone and will spread out more.
 In nonpolar solvents, polyelectrolytes will coil becoming more densely packed and, if the backbone is nonpolar, will put the charge on the inside of the packed structure.